gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ## Tech debt for 'platform-*' and 'language-*' subprojects

 - Convert all production classes to java and use `src/main/java` instead of `src/main/groovy`
-- Switch on strict compile
 - Remove all classycle exclusions
+- CUnit should not live in `language-native`